Skip to main content

 5. Cybersecurity and awareness widgets

-Security communication is a 2026 headline topic — and in most companies it’s still trapped in the email funnel.
+Security communication is a 2026 headline topic.
+In most companies it’s still trapped in the email funnel.
 Widget Builder scenarios that change that:

 • Phishing-test status widget showing who has completed the latest awareness training (with a department leaderboard)